Packet-Clearing-House/maptable/README.md

 <script src="maptable.min.js"></script> <!-- You can import it from cdnjs.com or bower -->
 <script>
   var viz = d3.maptable('#vizContainer')
-              .csv('/examples/data/ixp.csv')
+              .csv('dataset.csv')
-              .map({ path: '/examples/maps/world-110m.json' }) // You can remove this line if you want to disable the map .filters() // You can remove this line if you want to disable filters .table() // You can remove this line if you want to disable the table .render(); // This is important to render the visualization
+              .map({ path: 'world-110m.json' }) // You can remove this line if you want to disable the map .filters() // You can remove this line if you want to disable filters .table() // You can remove this line if you want to disable the table .render(); // This is important to render the visualization